 For the first few weeks I just got in and swam with the 6am group at DL Ringwood, purely to take part and then, as I felt more and more comfortable, I added paddles to some of the sets and started to push the pace on a bit.

 Get some training in with your race partner!
 (Swimrun specific)

 Okay, so this is something specific to swimrun and something I would have liked to have done better.

 I found my race partner, Danni Shrosbree, in a rather unconventional way.
-We ran a campaign back in March to find me someone to race with from the PH community.
+We ran a campaign back in March to find me someone to race with from the Precision Fuel & Hydration community.